Executing an Extreme Makeover

 Four months after I was made JD gatekeeper, with a majority of recruiters up and running with these changes, we rolled out the new and improved Phase Two of the JD requirements.
 This version necessitated more specific information to craft well-rounded JDs, leaving no room for misinterpretation between the hiring manager and candidate about the role’s expectations.

-By not inundating our recruiters with these rules at the start, and instead moving the needle inch by inch, these added measures were accepted more readily than anticipated.
+By not inundating our recruiters with these rules at the start, and moving the needle inch by inch instead, these added measures were accepted more readily than anticipated.

 When all is said and done